-I am offering risk assessed face to face for those who feel they really need it, as well as on line sessions using video and mobile phone.
-I am struck by how well the technology works in spite of my own early misgivings.
-It is important for on line work that you have your own private space for us to "meet".
+I am offering risk assessed face to face counselling for those who feel they need it, as well as on line sessions using video and mobile phone.
+I am struck by how well the technology works.
+If you are considering on line counselling it is important to know that you have a suitable quiet space for it.

 Counselling in Norwich and Norfolk

 Counselling takes place away from your normal environment, in a safe space.
-Creating this space, whether face to face or online, where you can be fully met and accepted however you are, can really help you discover what is going on for you.
-It is amazing how this experience alone can be so helpful, releasing new energy to look at problems, and a sense of hope in meeting your life.
+Creating this space, whether face to face or online, where you can be heard and accepted just as you are, can really help you discover what is going on for you.
+It is amazing how this experience alone can be so helpful, releasing energy and a renewed sense of hope in meeting your life.

-In the counselling we may explore together familiar patterns of behaviour and thought, patterns we often adopted to manage our early life.
-In separating out then and now we can discover how old constraints no longer apply to our lives now.
+In the counselling we may explore together familiar patterns of thought and behaviour, patterns we often adopted early in life.
+Separating out what was then and what is now, can help us identify old constraints which need no longer apply and enable us to find of being which better serve our life now.

 As a UKCP registered counsellor I adhere to their professional code of ethics.
 I undertake continual professional development, and have regular supervision.
 My formal training and personal experience, along with these structures provide the anchor for our work together.

-As well as the ongoing presence of Covid and consequent mental and economic hardship this brings to society, the Black Lives Matter movement has flagged up issues of diversity for us all.
-I strongly support the principle of equal opportunity as a basic human value I try to practice and maintain awareness and sensitivity around all this in my client work and in my pricing.
+Social and economic inequality have a bearing on people's access to counselling.
+In particular Black Lives Matter has flagged up diversity as an issue for us all.
+I strongly support the principle of equal opportunity as a basic human value.
+I aim to practice and maintain awareness and sensitivity around these things in my client work and in my pricing.

 I work from a room in Central Norwich and from my home near Mattishall.
 I have trained in and have been working online since March 2020.